FT81xMania/GD23ZUTX/README.md

 # Adjust the library according to your board and screen
 See wiki.
 [Information](https://github.com/FT81xMania/GD23ZU/wiki)

+* GD23ZUTX has the same configuration considerations as GD23ZU

 # Extra libraries
 * To calibrate the FT81x screens in STM32Fx we need an external EEPROM.
 You can download the AT24C32 library from [this link](https://ft81xmania.com/comunidad/Tema-library-eeprom-at24xx)